 Acupuncture for Dogs and Cats

 In addition to using the most recent advances in veterinary treatment, we’re pleased to offer alternative treatment options for our patients in Kronenwetter and surrounding communities.
 Acupuncture for dogs and cats utilizes the same concepts as acupuncture for humans.
 Traditional Chinese medicine charts energy channels, called meridians, throughout our bodies and those of our pets.
 There are 173 acupuncture points that can affect the flow of energy in the bodies of animals.
 Diseases, pain and many other medical conditions disrupt the flow of energy throughout meridians.
 When finely tipped needles are inserted into acupoints, our experienced doctors can balance your pet’s energy channels for a therapeutic effect to help treat many medical conditions.
+If you think your pet could benefit from Acupuncture, call us at (715) 693-4560.

 How Acupuncture Helps Your Pet